pdgilbert/eg_stm_hal/README.md

 2. Stalls waiting to receive.
 Possibly need thread to receive started before send?
 3. Usart2 with Usart3 connection works both ways but jibberish written on console.
 4. Gibberish written on console.
-5. Works as long a typing is slow.
+5. Works as long as typing is slow.
 6. Fails reading gps (does not return).
 7. Works once, repeat problems.
 8. Writeln! macro missing from stm32f3xx ?
 9. Uses dma buffering in stm32f1xx.
 Have not figured out how to do that with other HALs.
-10. Some lines miss begining.
+10. Some lines miss begining or truncated.
+11. Overrun error.
+12. no echo.

 ## Building Examples